Anna-M-R/CV/README.md

 # CV
-Information about me and examples of code
+Brief career and education information, with some examples of coding work